MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-deployment.md

 > [!NOTE]
 > After the setup is completed, the appropriate distribution jobs must be run in Commerce headquarters.

-### Set up SAT activation code
+### Set up the SAT activation code

 The SAT activation code enables communication between the POS register and the SAT device.
-The SAT hardware attribute contains the activation code for the SAT serial number entered during the SAT device activation, and must be associated with the POS register.
+The SAT hardware attribute contains the activation code for the SAT serial number that was entered during SAT device activation.
+That SAT hardware attribute must be associated with the POS register.

 To create the SAT hardware attribute, follow these steps.

 1. Go to **System administration \> Setup \> Key Vault parameters**.
 1. Create a record for the SAT activation code.
-1. Add a secret named **ActivationCode**, enter a value in the field **Secret**, and then select the **Secret type = Manual**.
+1. Add a secret that is named **ActivationCode**.
+1. In the **Secret** field, enter value.
+1. In the **Secret type** field, select **Manual**.

 ### Configure CRT extension components

 > [!WARNING]
 > Because of limitations of the [new independent packaging and extension model](../dev-itpro/build-pipeline.md), it can't currently be used with this localization functionality.
-You must use the previous version of the Retail software development kit (SDK) on a developer virtual machine (VM) in Microsoft Dynamics Lifecycle Services (LCS).
+You must use the previous version of the Retail software development kit (SDK) on a developer virtual machine (VM) in LCS.
 (Microsoft plans to add support for localization functionality to the new independent packaging and extension model in later versions.)

 To configure CRT extension components, follow these steps.